Smithsonian/Fabaceae_Phylogenomics_workflow/README.md

 # Fabaceae phylogenomics workflow
-This repository contains instructions on handling target-enrichment (bait-capture) data using [HybPiper](https://github.com/mossmatters/HybPiper) pipeline on the Smithsonian Institution cluster (Hydra).
+This repository contains instructions on handling target-enrichment (bait-capture) data using [HybPiper](https://github.com/mossmatters/HybPiper)and doing subsequent analyses on the Smithsonian Institution cluster (Hydra).
 If you don't have your own dataset, you can use tutorial data from [here](https://github.com/mossmatters/HybPiper/tree/master/test_dataset).
 Follow steps in the `Data_processing.md`.